A Builth Wells premature baby died as a result of amniotic fluid infection and cocaine exposure

+Builth Wells baby died after amniotic fluid infection and cocaine exposure, inquest finds

-A Builth Wells premature baby died as a result of amniotic fluid infection and cocaine exposure, an inquest has concluded.
+A baby born prematurely in Builth Wells died after an amniotic fluid infection and cocaine exposure, an inquest has concluded.

 His arrival was unexpected and following his delivery, emergency services were called and attended swiftly.